Project Background Definition and Writing Tips

 - A very common description of how to perform the project

 - A plain explanation of the desired outcome

-Designing a background document for a project is usually a duty of the project manager.
+Designing a background document for a project is usually the duty of the project manager.
 This person considers the information to create a comprehensive background.
-Along with the document the manager needs to develop a description specifying more information about the project, as compared to the background document.
+Along with the document, the manager needs to develop a description specifying more information about the project, as compared to the background document.